History of Colorado: "The World's Sanitarium"

 Starting in the 1860s, when tuberculosis (TB) was a major deadly disease, physicians in the eastern United States recommended that their patients relocate to sunny, dry climates for their lungs.
 As a result, the number of people with tuberculosis, called "lungers", in the state grew alarmingly and without the services or facilities to support their needs.
 Not knowing how to manage a population of homeless, ill people, many were taken to jail.
 Because of the number of people with TB and their families who came to Denver for their health, by the 1880s it was nicknamed the "World's Sanitarium".
-Cynthia Stout, a history scholar, asserted that by 1900 "one-third of Colorado's population were residents of the state because of tuberculosis."Varnell, pp. 39-40.
+Cynthia Stout, a history scholar, asserted that by 1900 "one-third of Colorado's population were residents of the state because of tuberculosis."

 Twentieth century

+In 1913 through 1914 the Colorado Coalfield War occurred.
+It started as a strike and ultimately ended in defeat for the union ending with 232 deaths, and crippling labor organizing in the state's mines for the next decade.

-In the early 1920s, the Ku Klux Klan was an important political force in Colorado, but it was unable to get any of its proposals enacted into law, and it died out by 1930.
+In the early 1920s, the Ku Klux Klan suddenly built a large membership hostile to Catholics.
+Its leaders tried to gain political influence but they were unable to get any proposals enacted into law.
+The members quit and the KKK died out by the late 1920s.

+From 1927 to 1928, a statewide coal strike occurred shutting down all mines.
+It was sponsored by a upstart rival of the main miners' union and demanded better wages and conditions.
+During it, the Columbine Mine massacre and Walsenburg Hall killings occurred, where strikers were shot down by guards and policemen.
+For one particular incident in Trinidad, the mayor was accused of deputizing members of the KKK against the striking workers.
+The strike ended with a significant victory for the union in May 1928, with an increase in wages and the return of organized labor in the state's coal industry.

 The 1930s saw the beginning of the ski industry in Colorado.
 Resorts were established in areas such as Estes Park, Gunnison, and on Loveland Pass.
 During WWII, the 10th Mountain Division established Camp Hale to train elite ski troops.

 In the 1940s, the Republican governor of Colorado, Ralph Carr, spoke out against racial discrimination and against the federal internment of Japanese-Americans during World War II.